-d.
-This policy addresses three levels of launch vehicle risk for launches to earth orbit or beyond: high, medium, and low.
-NASA's approach to determine a launch vehicle risk category and to mitigate the risks is through a launch vehicle certification process described in Attachment A. Launch vehicle mission risk classification and launch vehicle certification strategy, including determination of the certification alternative, are reviewed and documented for each NASA mission launch contract award using an uncertified launch vehicle, through the NASA Flight Planning Board (FPB).
+(2) This policy addresses three levels of launch vehicle risk for launches to earth orbit or beyond: high, medium, and low.
+NASA's approach to determine launch vehicle risk category and to mitigate the risks across category alternatives are through a launch vehicle certification process is described in Attachment A.

-e.
-Nothing contained within this policy directive precludes or restricts a source selection authority from selecting, or the FPB from recommending for selection the utilization of a lower risk launch vehicle for any payload.
+(3) Nothing contained within this policy directive shall preclude or restrict a source selection authority or NASA FPB from recommending for selection or selecting the utilization of a lower risk launch vehicle for any payload.
 A payload defined as a Class D payload, pursuant to NPR 8705.4, may utilize a common launch vehicle configuration certified to a Risk Category 2 or 3.
-A payload defined as a Class C or D payload, pursuant to NPR 8705.4, may utilize a common launch vehicle configuration certified to a Risk Category 2 or 3.
-A payload defined as a Class C or D payload, pursuant to NPR 8705.4, may utilize a common launch vehicle configuration certified to Risk Category 3.
+A payload defined as a Class C or D payload, pursuant to NPR 8705.4, may utilize a common launch vehicle category 3.